Cas1997/FCT_Analysis/Submit_Jobs/README.md

 condor_q
 ```

-For more on HTcondor, I refer you to [HTCondor Read the Docs](https://htcondor.readthedocs.io/en/latest/users-manual/index.html)
+For more on HTcondor, I refer you to [HTCondor User's Manual](https://htcondor.readthedocs.io/en/latest/users-manual/index.html)

 The environment in the file o2_env.sh is created by running prepare_env.sh